benstaf/ChemGAN-challenge/README.md

 * Chat room: [https://gitter.im/Startcrowd/drugdiscovery](https://gitter.im/Startcrowd/drugdiscovery)

-* Requirements: Anaconda, Rdkit version 2017.03.3 from Anaconda, Tensorflow 1.0.1
+* Requirements: Rdkit version 2017.03.3 from Anaconda, Tensorflow 1.0.1

 * The code has not been cleaned, don't hesitate to post an issue if you don't find what you are looking for.